microsoft/PowerPlatformConnectors/independent-publisher-connectors/HubSpot CRM/README.md

 #### Delete a product
 Move a product identified by {productId} to the recycling bin.

-### Owners

-#### List owners
-Return a list of owners.
-#### Get an owner
-Read an owner by given id or userId.

-### Pipelines

-#### List pipelines
-Return all pipelines for the object type specified by {objectType}.
-#### Create a pipeline
-Create a new pipeline with the provided property values.
-The entire pipeline object, including its unique ID, will be returned in the response.
-#### Get a pipeline
-Return a single pipeline object identified by its unique {pipelineId}.
-#### Update a pipeline
-Perform a partial update of the pipeline identified by {pipelineId}.
-The updated pipeline will be returned in the response.
-#### Replace a pipeline
-Replace all the properties of an existing pipeline with the values provided.
-This will overwrite any existing pipeline stages.
-The updated pipeline will be returned in the response.
-#### Delete a pipeline
-Move a pipeline identified by {pipelineId} to the recycling bin.

-### Pipeline Stages

-#### Create a pipeline stage
-Create a new stage associated with the pipeline identified by {pipelineId}.
-The entire stage object, including its unique ID, will be returned in the response.
-#### Get a pipeline stage
-Return the stage identified by {stageId} associated with the pipeline identified by {pipelineId}.
-#### Update a pipeline stage
-Perform a partial update of the pipeline stage identified by {stageId} associated with the pipeline identified by {pipelineId}.
-Any properties not included in this update will keep their existing values.
-The updated stage will be returned in the response.
-#### Replace a pipeline stage
-Replace all the properties of an existing pipeline stage with the values provided.
-The updated stage will be returned in the response.
-#### Delete a pipeline stage
-Archive the pipeline stage identified by {stageId} associated with the pipeline identified by {pipelineId}.

-### Properties

-#### List properties
-Read all existing properties for the specified object type and HubSpot account.
-#### Create a property
-Create and return a copy of a new property for the specified object type.
-#### Get a property
-Read a property identified by {propertyName}.
-#### Update a property
-Perform a partial update of a property identified by {propertyName}.
-Provided fields will be overwritten.
-#### Delete a property
-Move a property identified by {propertyName} to the recycling bin.

 ### Line Items

 #### List line items